 All steps will be communicated with the parent and written up on a behavioural incident document.

 Some children and young people require additional support and, in line with the Equality Act 2010, we can make reasonable adjustments to provide a stimulating and inclusive environment for most children, regardless of their specific needs.
 You can obtain an Additional Support Assessment Form by contacting the team at firstname.lastname@example.org

 We are unable to provide 1:1 support for children but welcome the attendance of an adult support worker when a child's family or carer fund and source this.
 Supporting adults must complete a suitability check prior to attending camp.

 All of our schemes and activities will be Covid-safe and we will continue to monitor Public Health England advice and liaise with Schools and Leisure Centres to update and amend our approach, if necessary.
-See our Covid Policy below and frequently asked questions.
+See our frequently asked questions.

 What happens if a child is showing symptoms of Covid-19 whilst attending holiday activities?

 All members are asked to declare that their household is showing no signs of Covid-19 symptoms prior to attendance.
 Our staff are trained on the signs of Covid-19 and will isolate the child and call their parents for collection.
 We will provide reminders of the government guidance when showing symptoms.

 I have made a booking, but what happens if my holiday activities can’t go ahead due to Covid-19?

 If we (Koala Klubs) have to cancel the holiday activities this year, you will be entitled to a full refund.
 We will email you regarding the cancellation and include details of how to claim your refund.

 I’ve not yet booked, should I wait until nearer the time to see if holiday activities definitely goes ahead?